androideen/blinking_text/README.md

 ## How to use

 Properties:
-It supports properties as same as Text widget's and includes 4 others for animation
+It supports properties of Text widget's and includes 4 more properties for animation
 * beginColor - It overrides widget TextStyle's color.
 * endColor - The color the text will blink to.
 If there is no endColor defined, opacity 0 is used.
 * times - Number of times text blinks.